apasov/animatable-properties/README.md

 List of animatable CSS properties for use with [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), JavaScript and CSS.

 It is based on the [MDN animatable CSS properties list](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties) minus vendor-prefixed properties.
+The properties are fetched from [mdn-data](https://www.npmjs.com/package/mdn-data).

 For use with Web Animations API "float" must be written as "cssFloat" and "offset" as "cssOffset".
 [Reference](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Keyframe_Formats)